The Questions below are frequently asked by our passengers, and we trust you'll find the answer to some of your queries here.

 If your query is not listed below, please contact our Customer Service Centre on (03) 9757 0700 or submit your inquiry here and we will be able to assist you.

-You can purchase return tickets from Belgrave to Lakeside and Belgrave to Gembrook up until 8am on day of travel, subject to availability.
-Please refer to our Buy Tickets page for more information.
+You can purchase return tickets from Belgrave to Lakeside, Lakeside to Gembrook and Belgrave to Gembrook up until 8am on day of travel, subject to availability.
+Please refer to our Buy Tickets page here for more information.

 The duration depends on which section of the railway line you choose to travel;

-- Belgrave to Gembrook - 1 hour 50 mins each way or 5.5hours return with approx 2 hours spent at Gembrook
+- Lakeside to Gembrook - 40 mins each way or 3.5 hours return with approx 2 hours spent at Gembrook.

-- Lakeside to Gembrook - 40 mins each way or 3.5 hours return with approx 2 hours spent at Gembrook
+- Belgrave to Gembrook - 1 hour 50 mins each way or 5.5 hours return with approx 2 hours spent at Gembrook.

-For timings on your preferred train departure, please refer to our timetable.
+For timings on your preferred train departure, please refer to our timetable here.

-Your train fare depends on what journey you wish to travel, whether you have a concession card and weather you are travelling as a family with children (discounted family fares are available).
-Have a look at our Buy Tickets page to find out what the journey will cost you and your party, and visit the journey page if you are unsure which journey to select.
+Your train fare depends on what journey you wish to travel, whether you have a concession card and whether you are travelling as a family with children (discounted family fares are available).

 Information about facilities and attractions at the different stations is available on The Journey page on this website.